alexdao04/spotify-analytics/README.md

 - Recently played tracks from the Spotify Web API
 - Track audio features: valence, energy, tempo, danceability, acousticness, loudness, instrumentalness, and speechiness
 - Daily listening aggregates: total listening time, track count, and unique artist count
-- A day-of-week label derived from each track timestamp (the target variable, `y`)
+- A day-of-week label derived from each track timestamp (so we know what songs people listen to on X day)

 ### Data collection